 How to apply for day opportunities

-Because there's a daily rate payable for our day services, you'll also need to have a financial assessment of your circumstances so that we can calculate how much you'll need to pay towards the cost.
+You'll also need to have a financial assessment.
+This helps us to calculate the daily rate you'll need to pay towards the cost.
 If you prefer not to have a financial assessment, you can pay the full daily rate.

-If you're eligible, we'll work with you, and your parents or carers, to develop a package of support that's suitable for you.
-This sets out how we can build on your daily living skills, enable you to get out and about in the community, and support your overall health and wellbeing.
-We'll also include opportunities for you to take part in any hobbies you already enjoy and support you to pursue other interests you may have.
+If you're eligible, we'll develop a package of support that's right for you, together with your parents/carers.
+It'll improve your daily living skills, enable you to get out and about, and support your overall health and wellbeing.
+You'll be able to continue with hobbies you already enjoy and we'll support you to follow other interests.

-We also provide a travel training service called Free to Go, which works with adults with learning disabilities and other groups, who need some support to travel independently - either on public transport or on foot.
-You can read all the details of how this works on their webpage.
+We also provide a travel training service called Free to Go.
+It works with adults with learning disabilities, and other groups, who need help to travel independently, either on public transport or on foot.
+You can read about how this works on their webpage.